Paul d'Albert, Cardinal de Luynes: Early life

-Paul d'Albert de Luynes was born on 5 January 1703 in the city of Versailles, where his family occupied the Hôtel de Luynes, a grand hôtel particulier.
+Paul d'Albert was born on 5 January 1703 in the city of Versailles, where his family occupied the Hôtel de Luynes, a grand hôtel particulier.
 He was the second son of Marie Anne Jeanne de Courcillon (d.
 1718) and Honoré-Charles d'Albert de Luynes (1669–1704).
 His elder brother was Charles Philippe d'Albert de Luynes, who became the 4th Duke of Luynes (and married Louise-Léontine de Bourbon, Princess of Neuchatel and a granddaughter of Louis de Bourbon, Count of Soissons).

 His father was the eldest son of Charles Honoré d'Albert, 3rd Duke of Luynes, but did not become the Duke of Luynes because he died before his father.
 His maternal grandfather was Philippe de Courcillon, the French officer and diarist.
 He was also the great-great-grandson of the Charles d'Albert, duc de Luynes, a favorite of King Louis XIII.

 Career

 On 17 February 1729, he was selected Bishop of Bayeux, France.
 He was confirmed on 17 August 1729 and ordained on 25 September 1729.
 On 9 August 1753, he was selected to succeeded Jean-Joseph Languet de Gergy as Archbishop of Sens.
 He resigned as Bishop of Bayeux on 21 September 1753 and was confirmed as Archbishop on 26 November 1753.

 Less than three years later on 5 April 1756, he was elevated to Cardinal.
 On 2 August 1758, he was installed as Cardinal-Priest of San Tommaso in Parione.
 Considered one of the "seminary-trained clerical aristocrats," the Cardinal was called upon in the Fontainebleau of Marie Antoinette to rebuke the fashionable vices of courtiers:

 "Everything he had prepared had been composed in order to recall high society to the unassuming ways of real Christians.
 Some hundred of peasants, sitting on their clogs, surrounded by the baskets they had used to carry their vegetables or fruit to market, listened to His Eminence without understanding a single word he addressed to them...[But he was heard] to cry out, in the vehemence of the perfect pastor, 'My dear brethren, why do you bring this luxury with you into the very entrance to the sanctuary?
 Why do these velvet cushions, these laced and fringed handbags, lie in front of your entry into the Lord's house?"